-Anaheim Public Utilities plans to increase the renewable power with resources such as wind, solar, geothermal and biogas to 50% by 2030, reduce coal power to zero as contracts expire, and doing this over the next several years to keep the impact on electric rates to a minimum.
+Senate Bill (SB) 100 enacted on September 10, 2018, revised the renewable procurement target from 50% to 60% by 2030.
+Anaheim Public Utilities plans to increase the renewable power with resources such as wind, solar, geothermal, and biogas while reducing coal power to zero as contracts expire.
+Doing this over the next several years will keep the impact to electric rates to a minimum.

 A balanced and diversified energy portfolio, including renewables, can reduce the risk of price spikes due to fuel supply disruptions and resulting price fluctuations.